x1angli/cvt2utf/README.md

-# covert-to-utf8
+# Convert To UTF-8

-This project will convert non UTF encoded (such as GB2312, GBK, BIG5 encoded) files, along with source code files such as .java, to utf-8 files
+This project will convert non-UTF-encoded (such as GB2312, GBK, BIG5 encoded) files, along with source code files such as .java, to UTF-8 encoded files.

 ## Installation